brandonchinn178/tasty-autocollect/README.md

 -}
 ```

+* `import`: A comma separated list of files (relative to the Main file) containing configuration to import
+    * Recommended file extension: `.conf`
+    * Configuration in files later in the list override configuration in files earlier in the list
+    * Configuration in the Main file override imported configuration

 * `suite_name`: The name to use in the `testGroup` at the root of the test suite `TestTree` (defaults to the path of the main file)

 * `group_type`: How the tests should be grouped (defaults to `modules`)